exakat/exakat/docs/Rules.rst

 Constants Created Outside Its Namespace.

-Using the `define() <http://www.php.net/define>`_ function, it is possible to create constant outside their namespace, but using the fully qualified namespace.
+Using the `'define() <http://www.php.net/define>`_ function, it is possible to create constant outside their namespace, but using the fully qualified namespace.

 .. code-block:: php